kukelekuuk00/Darmok/README.md

 #Darmok

-Darmok is an *extremely* light-weight chat channel management and filtering plugin.
-Designed to address the needs of both large and small servers; it offers fully configurable channels, a better profanity filtering system (optional), additional permissions to better control channel access/use/management, and a lot more.
+Darmok is a light-weight chat channel management and filtering plugin for Sponge servers.
+Designed to address the needs of both large and small servers; it offers fully configurable channels, a profanity filtering system (optional), additional permissions to better control channel access/use/management, and more.

-Darmok was designed to feel very similar to existing chat plugins, but it packs a lot more "bang for the buck".

 ## Features